Email marketing – how effective is it?

 If you had to choose between social media and email to market your business, which one would you prefer?
 With the rise of new online advertising platforms such as Facebook and Instagram, many businesses have relinquished email marketing, giving it a stigma of being antiquated and out of date.

-However, even in 2019 email marketing is not only one of the most cost-effective ways to reach customers.
+However, even today, email marketing is not only one of the most cost-effective ways to reach customers.
 Research has also shown that it’s more successful than social media.
 All it needs is a proper strategy, and email marketing will help grow your brand and boost your sales immensely.

 Email marketing has clear advantages over other digital or online media channels.
-If you want to successfully improve customer relationships, increase sales and brand awareness, email marketing in 2019 remains a must.
+If you want to successfully improve customer relationships, increase sales and brand awareness, email marketing remains a must.

 One of the main benefits of email marketing is that you don’t put your advertisement out to an unknown crowd.
 Subscribers of your email list have already indicated an interest in your business, service or product, so it’s much easier compiling information that will be relevant to them.
 You know who you are targeting and have control over who gets to see your content.